 Preparation of the Self Evaluation Report for Institutional Accreditation

-The regional accrediting body requires a Self-Evaluation Report every seven years as part of the accreditation cycle, which also includes a visit from an external evaluating team.
+The regional accrediting body requires a Self-Evaluation Report every seven years as part of the accreditation cycle, which might also include a visit from an external evaluating team.
 The preparation of the Self Evaluation Report is coordinated by the Institutional Planning Coordination Committee (IPCC) in consultation with the college’s Accreditation Liaison Officer and Faculty Accreditation Coordinator.
+The Institutional Planning and Coordination Committee (IPCC) provides oversight for accreditation matters, including preparation of the Self-Evaluation Report.
+As described in Administration Regulation 4000 Mutual Gains Agreement, the accreditation coordinator will work with the program manager in charge of accreditation and the accreditation administrative liaison officer to coordinate preparation of the report.

 Faculty roles in the accreditation process are defined in Administrative Regulation 4000 Mutual Gains Agreement.